 TIME Senior Multimedia Editor

 Jonathan Woods is TIME's senior multimedia editor, responsible for leading the photo and video teams on TIME.com.
-Since joining TIME in 2012, Woods has played a key role in developing exclusive, groundbreaking story packages, including Timelapse, Top of America and Deep Dive.
+Since joining TIME in 2012, Woods has played a key role in developing exclusive, groundbreaking story packages, including Timelapse, Top of America, Deep Dive and A Year in Space.

 Timelapse, a collaboration with Google, turned 30 years of satellite images into an interactive video on the global effects of urbanization and climate change.
 The 11-month project was viewed by more than 3 million people.